adamdsmith/geobird/README.md

 Looking at the top panel below, provided enough complete checklists are available, we are now given (1) abundance codes in each of the distance categories (i.e., actual boundary vs. refuge + 10 km buffer), (2) the distance at which abundance estimates are first possible, (3) a "Status" that indicates whether an abundance classification was possible for at least one season within the refuge ("abundance-refuge") or only by adding the buffer around the refuge ("abundance-buffer"), and (4) a crude season-by-season comparison of relative abundance within the refuge boundary and within the larger area including the buffer.

 For this last comparison, if the proportion of complete checklists containing a given species was &gt; 25% higher on the refuge compared to the larger, buffered area, it is marked as "on-refuge".
-This may indicate that the refuge houses more of a given species compared to the larger landscape (see, e.g., Pileated Woodpecker in fall and winter).
+This may indicate that the refuge houses more of a given species compared to the larger landscape (see, e.g., Pileated Woodpecker in winter).
 Conversely, an "off-refuge" designation indicates the prevalence of a given species (i.e., proportion of complete checklists) was higher on the larger landscape than on the refuge.
 A hyphen ("-") indicates they were more or less equal.

-For the occurrence sheet (second panel from top), we are now given (1) the number of checklists reporting a given species at each distance category, (2) the distance at which occurrence was first documented, and (3) a "Status" that indicates whether it was possible to generate at least one abundance classification ("abundance") or only occurrence.
-In the latter case, we distinguish between occurrence within the refuge boundary ("occurrence-refuge") or occurrence only possible by including the buffer around the refuge ("occurrence-buffer").
+For the occurrence sheet (second panel from top), we are now given (1) the number of checklists reporting a given species at each distance category in each season, (2) the distance at which occurrence was first documented, and (3) a "Status" that indicates whether occurrence was documented within the refuge boundary ("occurrence-refuge") or only in the buffer ("occurrence-buffer").

-The checklist (third panel) consolidates the abundance records (top panel) and occurrence only records (from the second panel) into an overall species list for the actual polygon boundary.
-Species that occur within the boundary but with inadequate data from an abundance classification are arbitrarily assigned "vagrant" status for their season(s) of occurrence.
+The checklist (third panel) consolidates the abundance records (top panel) and occurrence only records (from the second panel) into an overall species list for the *actual* polygon boundary.
+Species that occur within the boundary but with inadequate data from an abundance classification are arbitrarily assigned a status of "Rare" for their season(s) of occurrence.

 Effort is now also summarized for each distance category (bottom panel).